| Texas

 usually designated as a Loop.
 A good example is Loop 1 (MoPac

-Expressway) in Austin.
-It is basically straight and runs pretty
+Expressway) in Austin: it is basically straight and runs pretty

 much through the heart of the city, but it connects several US, SH, and